+Present Value of Payments

+Number of Years Accumulated During Last

+Credited Service Benefit Fiscal Year

-Name Plan Name Number of Years Credited Service (#) (1) Present Value of Accumulated Benefit (\$) (2) Payments During Last Fiscal Year (\$)
+Name Plan Name (#) (1) (\$) (2) (\$)

 Stephen B. Bratspies

-Stephen D. Dratspies

 Michael P. Dastugue

 M. Scott Lewis

 Joseph W. Cavaliere

 Jonathan Ram

 Michael E. Faircloth Pension Plan 8.5833 209,804

-(1) Note that the Pension Plan was frozen at the end of 2005, so any years of service after such date were not credited.
-Only Mr. Faircloth was eligible to accrue benefits under Pension Plan prior to December 2005

-Present values for the Pension Plan are computed as of January 2, 2022, using a discount rate of 2.91% and a healthy mortality table (the SOA Pri-2012 mortality study projected generationally from 2012 with SOA Scale MP-2020).
+- (1) Note that the Pension Plan was frozen at the end of 2005, so any years of service after such date were not credited.
+Only Mr. Faircloth was eligible to accrue benefits under Pension Plan prior to December 2005. - Present values for the Pension Plan are computed as of January 2, 2022, using a discount rate of 2.91% and a healthy mortality table (the SOA Pri-2012 mortality study projected generationally from 2012 with SOA Scale MP-2020).
 For the pension benefit, we assume 45% of males elect a single life annuity and 55% select a 50% joint and survivor annuity, and that 70% of females elect a single life annuity and 30% select a 50% joint and survivor annuity.
-For the retirement benefit, we assume that 50% of males elect a seven-year certain only annuity, 22.5% select a 50% joint and survivor annuity, and that 50% of females elect a seven-year certain only annuity, 35% select a 50% joint and survivor annuity, and that 50% of females elect a seven-year certain only annuity, 35% select a 50% joint and survivor annuity, when calculating the seven-year certain only annuity, a 1.9% interest rate and the mortality prescribed under Revenue Ruling 2001-62 is assumed for converting the single life annuity benefit to an actuarial equivalent seven-year certain only annuity.
+For the retirement benefit, we assume that 50% of males elect a seven-year certain only annuity, 22.5% select a single life annuity and 27.5% select a 50% joint and survivor annuity, and that 50% of females elect a seven-year certain only annuity, 35% select a single life annuity and 15% select a 50% joint and survivor annuity.
+When calculating the seven-year certain only annuity, a 1.9% interest rate and the mortality prescribed under Revenue Ruling 2001-62 is assumed for converting the single life annuity benefit to an actuarial equivalent seven-year certain only annuity.
 If a participant has both a pension benefit and a retirement benefit, the payment form assumption is applied to each benefit amount separately, in all cases assuming the participant commences each portion of the benefit at the earliest unreduced age.
-We also used the following assumptions: (i) the portion of the benefit that is payable as an unreduced benefit was valued at age 62 assuming the officer continues to work until that age in order to become eligible for unreduced benefits, (ii) the portion of the benefit that is payable as an unreduced benefit at age 65, the earliest unreduced commencement age under the Pension Plan for the retirement benefit, was valued at age 65 assuming the officer survives until that age in order to become eligible to receive the retirement benefit unreduced and (iii) the values of the benefits have been discounted assuming the officer continues to live until the assumed benefit commencement age (no mortality discount has been appli
+We also used the following assumptions: (i) the portion of the benefit that is payable as an unreduced benefit at age 62, the earliest unreduced commencement age under the Pension Plan for the pension benefit was valued at age 62 assuming the officer continues to work until that age in order to become eligible for unreduced benefits, (ii) the portion of the benefit that is payable as an unreduced benefit at age 65, the earliest unreduced commencement age under the Pension Plan for the retirement benefit, was valued at age 65 assuming the officer survives until that age in order to become eligible to receive the retirement benefit unreduced and (iii) the values of the benefits have been discounted assuming the officer continues to live until the assumed benefit commencement age (no mortality discount has been applied).
+All of the foregoing assumptions, except for the assumption that the officer lives and works until retirement, which we have used in light of SEC rules, are the same as those we use for financial reporting purposes under generally accepted accounting principles.